 CSU's Bachelor of Equine Science course aims to support graduates to develop substantial skills and knowledge in relation to the modern management of horses, underpinned by a strong education in science and scientific method.

-CSU's Bachelor of Veterinary Biology / Bachelor of Veterinary Science double degree is a six-year program that prepares graduates for a career as a registered veterinarian in Australia, New Zealand, Singapore and the United Kingdom.
+CSU's Bachelor of Veterinary Biology / Bachelor of Veterinary Science double degree is a six-year program that prepares graduates for a career as a registered veterinarian in Australia, New Zealand, Singapore, Hong Kong, South Africa and the United Kingdom.

 CSU's Bachelor of Animal Science course provides training in the major disciplines which underpin the animal sciences, preparing graduates for careers in a broad range of professions working with animals, or within animal-related industries.

 CSU's Bachelor of Veterinary Technology prepares graduates to advance their careers caring for animals and supporting veterinarians in their work.
-Study Clinical Technology, Large Animal Technology or Practice Management to suit your career goals and aspirations.
+Choose from subjects in areas such as Clinical Technology, Large Animal Technology or Practice Management to suit your career goals and aspirations.

 CSU's Graduate Certificate in Captive Vertebrate Management is designed to provide graduates with scientific training and career development opportunities in the fields associated with captive vertebrate management.